This article discusses how to minimize your copyright infringement risks by providing practical tips on legally using

 - Omitting the artist’s name from a print or drawing

-However, in most countries outside the U.S., authors of all copyright-protected works — such as photographs, drawings, business documents and computer — software all enjoy moral rights.
+However, in most countries outside the U.S., authors of all copyright-protected works — such as photographs, drawings, business documents and computer software — enjoy moral rights.
 Thus, when using images on websites or blogs, you should respect the moral rights of attribution and integrity.
-This is because authors have moral rights in countries where their works are accessed (if that country grants moral rights).
+This is because authors have moral rights in countries where their works are accessed (if those countries grant moral rights).